sagifogel/Proptics/docs/src/main/mdoc/indexed-optics/indexed-fold.md

 title: IndexedFold
 ---

 An `IndexedFold` describes how to retrieve multiple values, each with its index.
-It is similar to an <a href="/Proptics/docs/indexed-optics/indexed-traversal" target="_blank">IndexedTraversal</a>, but it cannot modify its foci.
+It is similar to an [IndexedTraversal](../indexed-optics/indexed-traversal.md), but it cannot modify its foci.
 Everything you can do with a Foldable, you can do with an `IndexedFold`.

 ## IndexedFold internal encoding